 When Sheikh Khalifa bin Zayed Al Nahyan, the president of the United Arab Emirates, announced in July 2014 that the Emirates would send a satellite to Mars, he said that the launch date would be in July 2020, only six years from his announcement.
 That timing coincides with the alignment of Earth and Mars, which occurs once every two years.
 It also means the spacecraft should reach Mars in 2021, the year of the 50th anniversary of the United Arab Emirates' formation.
 The Emirati government later said it also planned to build a habitable settlement on Mars by 2117.

 But the United Arab Emirates Space Agency — the government agency tasked with developing and regulating a world-class space sector for the United Arab Emirates — was established only in 2014, the same year that the Al-Amal (Arabic for "hope") mission was announced.
 And it wasn't until April 2015 that Mohammed bin Rashid Al Maktoum, the vice president and prime minister of the United Arab Emirates, established the Mohammed bin Rashid Space Centre, where the Hope satellite would actually be built.
-That left the country with little time to reach its target launch date.

 Related: A Brief History of Mars Missions